milvus-io/milvus-docs/site/en/about_milvus/overview.md

 ### Leading-edge performance

-Milvus is built on top of multiple optimized Approximate Nearest Neighbor Search (ANNS) indexing libraries, such as Faiss, Annoy, and hnswlib, ensuring that you always get the best performance across various scenarios.
+Milvus is built on top of multiple optimized Approximate Nearest Neighbor Search (ANNS) indexing libraries, such as Faiss, Annoy, and hnswlib, ensuring that you always get the best performance irrespective of your scenario.

 ### Dynamic data management